Roundup (herbicide): Acute toxicity

 The lethal dose of different glyphosate-based formulations varies, especially with respect to the surfactants used.
-Formulations intended for terrestrial use that include the surfactant polyethoxylated tallow amine (POEA) can be more toxic than other formulations for aquatic species.
+Formulations intended for terrestrial use that include the surfactant POEA can be more toxic than other formulations for aquatic species.
 Due to the variety in available formulations, including five different glyphosate salts and different combinations of inert ingredients, it is difficult to determine how much surfactants contribute to the overall toxicity of each formulation.
-Independent scientific reviews and regulatory agencies have regularly concluded that glyphosate-based herbicides do not lead to a significant risk for human or environmental health when the product label is properly followed.
+Independent scientific reviews and regulatory agencies have repeatedly concluded that glyphosate-based herbicides do not lead to a significant risk for human or environmental health when the product label is properly followed.

 Human

 The acute oral toxicity for mammals is low, but death has been reported after deliberate overdose of concentrated Roundup.
 The surfactants in glyphosate formulations can increase the relative acute toxicity of the formulation.
 Surfactants generally do not, however, cause synergistic effects (as opposed to additive effects) that increase the acute toxicity of glyphosate within a formulation.
-The surfactant POEA is not considered an acute toxicity hazard, and has an oral toxicity similar to vitamin A and less toxic than aspirin.
+It is unclear whether the surfactant POEA increases or reduces the overall toxicity of glyphosate-based formulations.
 Deliberate ingestion of Roundup ranging from 85 to 200 ml (of 41% solution) has resulted in death within hours of ingestion, although it has also been ingested in quantities as large as 500 ml with only mild or moderate symptoms.
 Consumption of over 85 ml of concentrated product is likely to cause serious symptoms in adults, including burns due to corrosive effects as well as kidney and liver damage.
 More severe cases lead to "respiratory distress, impaired consciousness, pulmonary edema, infiltration on chest X-ray, shock, arrhythmias, kidney failure requiring haemodialysis, metabolic acidosis, and hyperkalaemia" and death is often preceded by bradycardia and ventricular arrhythmias.

 Skin exposure can cause irritation, and photocontact dermatitis has been occasionally reported.
 Severe skin burns are very rare.
 In a 2017 risk assessment, the European Chemicals Agency (ECHA) wrote: "There is very limited information on skin irritation in humans.
 Where skin irritation has been reported, it is unclear whether it is related to glyphosate or co-formulants in glyphosate-containing herbicide formulations."
 The ECHA concluded that available human data was insufficient to support classification for skin corrosion or irritation.

 Inhalation is a minor route of exposure, but spray mist may cause oral or nasal discomfort, an unpleasant taste in the mouth, or tingling and irritation in the throat.
 Eye exposure may lead to mild conjunctivitis.
 Superficial corneal injury is possible if irrigation is delayed or inadequate.